jmake1/cRS/README.md

 ## Parameters

-- start_date, end_date -> Data can be filtered by date time range with start_date, end_date.
+- **start_date, end_date**: Data can be filtered by date time range with start_date, end_date.

-- discard, selection -> tickers can be excluded, or a selection of tickers can be set.
+- **discard, selection**: tickers can be excluded, or a selection of tickers can be set.

-- factors -> Multiple factors are supported, all factor combinations are computed and can be visualized.
+- **factors**: Multiple factors are supported, all factor combinations are computed and can be visualized.
 For example, for the set {BTCUSDT, ETHUSDT}, we have {BTCUSDT}, {ETHUSDT}, {BTCUSDT, ETHUSDT}, to be computed, we can then see the rest of the universe vs each combination as well as BTCUSDT vs ETHUSDT.

-- min_obs -> Minimum number of observations to consider a ticker candidate for analysis.
+- **min_obs**: Minimum number of observations to consider a ticker candidate for analysis.

-- beta_lambda (λβ) -> EWMA parameter, the weigth decaying factor.
+- **beta_lambda (λβ)**: EWMA parameter, the weigth decaying factor.

 ## Results